olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/getting-started-tyk-cloud.md

 ## Prerequisites

-The following information would be useful so you can set up Tyk-Cloud as quickly as possible:
+The following information would be useful so you can set up Tyk Cloud as quickly as possible:

 * Team member information including their email address and the role you plan to assign to them.
-* We have some specific terminology used within Tyk-Cloud.
-It would be useful to checkout our [Glossary](/docs/tyk-cloud/glossary/glossary/) so you understand what we are referring to.
+* We have some specific terminology used within Tyk Cloud.
+It would be useful to checkout our [Glossary](/docs/Tyk Cloud/glossary/glossary/) so you understand what we are referring to.